LingxianKong/swift/migration/README.rst

      key: `x-object-meta-old-hash`
-   * When migrating single large object (with size > 5G)from RGW to Swift, the object will be split into multiple segments(with size of each equals 2G by default) and uploaded as dynamic large object.
+   * When migrating single large object (with size > 5G)from RGW to Swift, the object will be split into multiple segments(with size of each equals 2G by default) and uploaded as dynamic large object in Swift.
-   * The script will check the Etag of every object after migration.
+   * Static large object is not supported in RGW 0.9.4.x.

 4. Now, all you need to do is wait and pray :-)